Experimental search for electric dipole moments of light radioactive nuclei

 Relation~\eqref{eq:li8_theory_edm} demonstrates that $^8$Li has significant sensitivity to both $d_n$ and $d_p$.
 For comparison, the sensitivity to $d_p$ is substantially higher than that of $^{199}$Hg.
 As illustrated in Fig.~\ref{fig:li8_pedm_pdf}, an experimental sensitivity at the level of $\mathcal{O}(10^{-25})~e\,\mathrm{cm}$ would surpass existing constraints on the proton EDM.

 Moreover, these results can be made considerably more precise using the {\em ab-initio} techniques of the nuclear theory applicable to low $A$ nuclei.
+Such methods have already been successfully applied to calculate the EDMs of $^6$Li, $^9$Be, and $^{13}$C~\cite{Yamanaka2017}, as well as $^7$Li and $^{11}$B~\cite{Yamanaka2019}.
 In the future, one can also include the influence of the \CP-odd nuclear forces on EDMs of lithium isotopes, and it is expected to be a more feasible task than a corresponding calculation for the mercury EDM, where it remains to be rather difficult \cite{Engel2025}.

 Light nuclei can also be treated from first principles using effective field theory, similar to the deuteron~\cite{Lebedev2004}.
 As shown in Ref.~\cite{Dekens2014}, EDM measurements of the deuteron and helion in storage rings can discriminate between flavor-diagonal sources of \CP\ violation, including the QCD $\theta$-term, the minimal left-right symmetric model, and related scenarios.
 Furthermore, $P$- and $T$-violating nuclear forces can be systematically derived within chiral effective field theory, which provides a link between quark-level interactions and nuclear observables~\cite{deVries2020}.
 These approaches could also be extended to $^8$Li, offering enhanced sensitivity to physics beyond the SM.